edwinjue/311-data-v2/README.md

 * Vercel Deployment

-See [here](https://github.com/edwinjue/311-data-v2-server) for more information about 311 Data v2 server technology.
+For more information about 311 Data v2 server technology, please refer to [this repo](https://github.com/edwinjue/311-data-v2-server)

 ## Resources
 Public data used in this project: